ComposioHQ/composio/python/examples/advanced_agents/Second_brain_Agent/crewai/readme.md

 # Second Brain Agent Guide

-This guide provides detailed steps to create a Second Brain Agent that leverages Composio, LlamaIndex and Groq to schedule your events based on received emails.
+This guide provides detailed steps to create a Second Brain Agent that leverages Composio, CrewAI and Groq to schedule your events based on received emails.
 Ensure you have Python 3.8 or higher installed.

 ## Steps to Run